Displaying Interactive Graph 🚧

 d3-force(1) provide the simulation layout that apply the force on nodes(2).
 But the user is still responsible to display the elements, so we have flexibility to hide or show node as well as in which order or style we display them.

 The d3-force simulation will add property for it’s own usage ( like (x,y), (vx,vy), (fx,fy).
-If choosing svg, rendering is coming as free otherwise, if using canvas this has to be done explicitly.
+If choosing svg rendering is coming free, otherwise if using canvas this has to be done explicitly.

-The Z-order can be controlled directly since it’s not part of simulation itself.
+The Z-order has to be controlled explicitly since it’s not part of simulation itself.
 Using collide-force will treat node as circus and avoir overlapping.

 Force applied on a given node can be directly push trough simulation by setting (fx,fy) on that node - to be clarified.
 Custom forces can be applied, to obtain various results.

-Edges is also an array, that will be invovled in link force, that will push nodes together or appart depending on the value.
+Edges is also an array, that will be involved in link force, that will push nodes together or appart depending on the value.

 Links rely on id properties of node object to identify how nodes interacts in the simulation.